Greater siren: Description

 The greater siren is the third longest salamander in the Western Hemisphere.
 S. lacertina is paedomorphic, as are all sirens.
 They lack hindlimbs as well as a pelvic girdle, and have external gills all throughout their lives along with small lungs.
 They lack eyelids, and have an unfused pectoral girdle.
 Greater sirens measure around 1.5 cm in length upon hatching and then grow to lengths ranging from 18 to 97 cm.
 Weight can range from 55 to 1,000 g.
 Coloration varies throughout their range, but they are generally an olive or gray color with small yellow or green dots on their sides.
 They have about 36 to 40 costal grooves between their armpits and their cloaca.
 Younger sirens also have a light stripe along their sides, which fades with age.
 The front legs, each with four toes, are so small that they can be hidden in the gills.

 In terms of sensory organs, greater sirens rely on both a modified Jacobson's organ and a lateral line system over their small eyes.
-It is possible that they are capable of sensing disturbances in electrical fields.
+It is possible that they are capable of sensing disturbances in electrical fields, specifically through dense clusters of neuromasts located on the head.